 The Summer 2014 issue of Old News is Available Now

-In the newest edition of Old News includes a summary of MAGEC's Summer Institute and the Learning and Teaching about Aging program, we continue our series "Perspectives on Retirement", plus features on the future of long-term care, a new academic course on demography and disability to be taught by Ben Capistrant, ScD, and other stories.
+The current edition of Old News includes a summary of MAGEC's Summer Institute, information about the Learning and Teaching about Aging program, we continue our series "Perspectives on Retirement", and there are features on the future of long-term care, a new academic course on demography and disability to be taught by Ben Capistrant, ScD, and other stories.

 2014-2015 Fesler-Lampert Chair in Aging Studies